r3drighthand/challenges/behavior-drills-add-comments/README.md

 `<script type="text/javascript">alert("A malicious user can execute JavaScript through this form")</script>`

 This is an example of an [injection attack](https://www.owasp.org/index.php/Injection_Theory).
-It's very similar to the SQL injection attack you learned about in phase 1.
+It's very similar to the SQL injection attack you learned about in Phase 1.
 If you remember, our SQL code looked something like `SELECT * from Users where id = #{user_id}`.
 By using string interpolation, the database didn't know the difference between the sql command and the data from the user.

 Similarly, for JavaScript, when we have code that looks like this: